zsmagyari/ClimShift/README.md

 ```
 where ***your_temporary_folder*** is the full folder reference where you want to store the application.

 Sample data is available in sampledata folder.

-You can find a short demon video in the ***tutorial folder***.
+There's a short demon video in the ***tutorial folder***.